Our Story will stir your heart and strengthen your faith

 Within nine months the student population had tripled.
 Only a year and a half later, professionals in the field were referring to the school as a “model program within a six-state region.”
 This was an early forecast of things to come.
 More than three decades later the ministry became nationally renowned as was evidenced in 1991, President George Bush named The Little Light House the nation’s 536th Point of Light and in 2003 when Little Light House was named Outstanding School of the Year by the International Christian Accrediting Association.

 In 2013, the Little Light House received the ONE award after being named Oklahoma’s top nonprofit by the Oklahoma Center for Nonprofits.
 The LLH continues to serve families of children with special needs such as autism, down syndrome, cerebral palsy, and many others in a unique program that offers special education and therapy services.
 The mission of the Little Light House is “To glorify God by improving the quality of life for children with special needs, their families, and their communities.”
 Remaining true to the mission the Little Light House continues to serve children on a completely tuition-free basis.
 To read more about the services that students at the Little Light House receive, visit the Services page.

 The entire miraculous story of it’s development and history is captured in the book Milestones & Miracles.
 Authored by Marcia Mitchell, the LLH founder, the book has been hailed as a faith booster and a book which is life changing.
-Hard back, paper back, and audio versions may be ordered by contacting our Director of Development, Molly Smith.
+Hard back, paper back, and audio versions may be ordered by contacting our Director of Development, Rachel Mouton.